 The projects found in my portfolio were completed with wild creativity, on time and within budgets, and established a firm hand in constructing compelling stories.
-Below you will find five case studies that cover my wide-ranging experience, from broadcast production to live events to digital media content.
+Below you will find case studies that cover my wide-ranging experience, from broadcast production to live events to digital media content.

 There are many more examples, but the following case studies represent my depth of experience and well-rounded approach to production.
-This page includes my demo reel, a live event that was translated across multi-platforms, an international sporting competition that needed a community feel, a business that wanted to increase sponsorship valuation, my experience directing at the Olympics, and solving the problem of combining education with entertainment.
+This page includes my most recent work as a story editor, my picture editor demo reel, a live event that was translated across multi-platforms, an international sporting competition that needed a community feel, a business that wanted to increase sponsorship valuation, my experience directing at the Olympics, and solving the problem of combining education with entertainment.

 If you would like any further information, please contact me at jpd [@] pauldore.com.